cabooster/DeepCAD/README.md

 ```

 ##### Test

+Download the demodata(.pth file and .yaml file) [ModelForPytorch](https://drive.google.com/drive/folders/12LEFsAopTolaRyRpJtFpzOYH3tBZMGUP) and put it in *pth/ModelForPlugin.*.

 Run the script.py (test part) to begin your test.
 Parameters saved in the .yaml file will be automatically loaded.